-Migliaccio & Rathod LLP is currently investigating various employers of delivery drivers of both food and material goods for failure to reimburse their drivers’ expenses associated with use of personal vehicles.
+Migliaccio & Rathod LLP is currently investigating various employers of delivery drivers particularly for pizza delivery, but also of other food and material goods for failure to reimburse their drivers’ expenses associated with use of personal vehicles.
 Under the Fair Labor Standards Act (FLSA) employers must reimburse their drivers for expenses incurred by use of personal vehicles where the costs cause the employees’ pay to fall below the minimum wage.
 The expenses of which the employer may be responsible include gas, insurance, maintenance, repairs, and depreciation.
 Across the country, lawsuits are being brought against various franchises which violate the FLSA in their failure to adequately compensate their delivery drivers.

 Many delivery drivers who are required to use their own vehicle to deliver, for example, pizza, baked goods, auto parts, or other gig economy goods, report that their employers have failed to offer them fair pay given the expenses incurred to their vehicle.
 Moreover, even delivery drivers who may be classified as independent contractors, such as uber eats or package delivery drivers, could still qualify for these reimbursements.